KurtSanders/STBitBarApp-V2/README.md

 	* ST_Python_Logic.py Version
 	* ST.xm.sh Version (where 'x' is an integer number (default is now 1) reflecting the number of minutes for normal pooling of devices defined to BitBar Output App.
 Please do not change this to less than 1m which pools to frequently and will impact Mac performance.
 If you would like a slower polling rate, I recommend '3m' or '5m' for 'x' in ST.xm.sh file
 	* BitBar Plugin Folder Location
+7. New Install/Upgrade command script for ease of setting up or maintaining the BitBar Plugin Folder
+8. Added a 'Download ST BitBar Installation/Upgrade script to your 'Downloads' directory' to the 'STBitBarApp Actions and Shortcuts' choice on the BitBar Menu (located at the bottom of the screen).
+This choice will download the command file to your Downloads folder so you can double click in Finder to execute.

 ## Overview: